AVpres/homebrew-formulae/README.md

 - the **openMSMI** package contains the _libmsmi_ C library, implementing the _MSMI_ video codec for multispectral moving images, and the _openmsmi_ Bash command-line interface to _libmsmi_, allowing to encode, decode, play and analyse multispectral moving images
 - the **openYCoCg** package contains the _libycocg_ C library, implementing the _YCoCg_ video codec, and the _openycocg_ Bash command−line interface, allowing to encode, decode, play and analyse Y′C<sub>O</sub>C<sub>G</sub> video files

-The following formula has been deleted from this GitHub repository on 2019-02-08:

-- **cpio** – Copy files to and from archives, with optional:
-  - **mt** – Control magnetic tape drive operation

 ## Copyright, Licence and Disclaimer